contrick64/daily-diary/README.md

 - `-e/--entry`: The text to be entered into your diary.

 ## Contributing
+To install the dev branch, I recommend using `pip install -e .` in the repository dir.

 This is the first repository I am creating with the intent of inviting contributions and turning into a proper package.
 Please feel free to suggest features, make PRs, or report bugs as you see fit.

 I will also accept suggestions on how best to accept suggestions...